The Economic Efficiency and Productivity of Production Factors and Production Processes

 However, economies can only be sure not to consume their national wealth, but rather increase it with growing productivity, under the conditions of qualitative growth and progress.

 Generally speaking, this is a desirable state in which social conditions within an economy are continuously improved by economic activities, and the condition of the environment stabilized at a high level of quality.
-In this state, human economic activity is practically freed from its original sin of social and ecological exploitation (see also the article Factors of Production)
+In this state, human economic activity is practically freed from its original sin of social and ecological exploitation.

 Since the factor labour causes the highest costs for most productions, it is evident to replace labour with machines, i. e. to automate and rationalize the production processes.
 With declining economic governance and, as is the case in the current neoliberal economic system, the loss of jobs through automation and rationalization is proving to be an effective way of increasing company productivity, as companies do not have to fear higher labour costs or a reduction in working hours.
 However, this further widens the gap between increasing apparent business productivities and stagnating or declining real wages, so that purchasing power decreases and, sooner or later, depending on the proportion of export business, will backfire on producers in the form of declining domestic sales.
 In other words, if wages and working hours are not adapted to productive progress, the dynamics of economic cycles will diminish, because the supply meets a declining demand.

 If wages are not raised or weekly working hours are not reduced with increasing productivity, for example as a result of automation, this is always an alarm signal that points to poor economic governance and the decline of social welfare.
 Countermeasures by means of stepping up export production only have a temporary effect and ultimately lead to extreme unequal distribution and social division.
 The current development in Germany is an outstanding example of the extreme export bias and its consequences under the prevailing neoliberal conditions.